xyp8023/starter-academic/content/authors/admin/_index.md

   - course: PhD in Perception for AUV's Navigation
     institution: KTH Royal Institute of Technology
     year: 2020-Current
-  - course: Msc in Information and Networking Engineering
+  - course: MSc in Information and Networking Engineering
     institution: KTH Royal Institute of Technology
     year: 2019
   - course: BSc in Electrical Engineering